Learn more about GCDD Arkansas’ advocacy efforts through our videos on YouTube

 In October of 2021, the Council began to support a new advocacy initiative through our partnership with Disability Rights Arkansas.
 The Arkansas Alliance for Disability Advocacy (AADA) was formed.
-The Alliance will offer 3 programs: Community of Champions, Self-Advocate Network Development, and Partners in Policymaking.
+The Alliance offers 3 programs: Community of Champions, Self-Advocate Network Development, and Partners in Policymaking.

 Community of Champions

 Community of Champions educates youth with and without disabilities, parents, community members, and civic & legislative leaders on the need for disability advocacy and how to be active in creating positive change.
 Advocacy Takes Action!
 Community of Champions offers trainings on civic engagement and participation, supporting citizens in learning about voting and legislative advocacy.
-This program will also offer trainings on topics like self-determination and individualized education programs (IEPs).
+This program also offers trainings on topics like self-determination and individualized education programs (IEPs).
 For youth in schools, there is the Champions Project which provides the tools to create a school club with a mission to aid students in fostering a more inclusive environment where acceptance is used to build genuine friendships between students with disabilities and without.
-Call Disability Rights Arkansas at 800-482-1174 to learn more today!

 Self-Advocate Network Development (SAND)

 SAND provides advocacy training and leadership development to people with disabilites across Arkansas.
 This program trains self-advocates to know & understand their rights and to help teach others.
-Participants will gain an uderstanding of self-determination along with tools they can use in daily life.
+Participants gain an uderstanding of self-determination along with tools they can use in daily life.
 Together, SAND members can create new self-advocacy groups and strengthen existing groups.
 The SAND project will also work to identify advisors/allies across the state to help support local self-advocacy groups.
-If you would like to learn more, please call 501-492-5751.

 Disability Rights Arkansas